Kunlong1994/lab3/Lab-05.md

     *   Turn the suction system, the big blue box, on.
     *   Print the job on the computer.
     *   Find the job you're printing on the laser cutter, and press 'go'.
+9. Assemble the parts, once the configuration makes sense, hot glue them together.
+Tip: don't hot glue the part where you'll attach the servo until you've attached the servo!

 **An option for making the "finger":**
 Now that you know how to use the laser cutter, draw something on the vector software to use a the "finger" — there are a lot of cool scrap materials available on the scrap pile, like acrylics that will work well for this.
 Make sure to adjust the speed, power, and frequency settings for the material you decide to use.